Soroosh129/NeuOS/README.md

 Make sure to modify the ``Makefile`` to reflect the folder structure on your device.

 ## Step 6
-In the same folder, you find the run-cudnn.sh, which has the following format (also node the preloading of your newly compiled Caffe, which is now the default TX2/AGX folder structure but should be changed according to your installation):
+In the same folder, you find the ``run-cudnn.sh``, which has the following format (also note the preloading of your newly compiled Caffe, which is now the default TX2/AGX folder structure but should be changed according to your installation):

     ./classify.bin \
       $proto \